senseofsteph/SocialSesh/README.md

 ### MVP Features

 - User can browse all virtual events
-- User can register to "attend" a virtual event
+- User can register to attend a virtual event
 - User receives an event confirmation text message

 ### Set-up & Installation